ComPair/autoMEGA/README.md

 ### Dependencies:
 - MEGAlib (Tested on v2.34)
-- YAML-cpp (0.5 or newer)
+- yaml-cpp (0.5 or newer)
 - g++ (Tested on 5.4.1, 7.3.0, and 8.1.1)
+   - clang++ may replace g++, but may require modifications to the Makefile (tested on clang++ 6.0.1)
 - sendmail (optional, required only for email functionality)
 - curl (optional, required only for slack functionality)
-- backward-cpp and libdw-dev (optional, required only for debug functionality)
+- backward-cpp and libdw-dev (optional, required only for debug functionality. backward-cpp is automatically fetched during `make debug`)

 ### To compile: